 There’s nothing more humbling than seeing Mother Nature in action.
 This is especially true on the island of Maui, where majestic, thundering waterfalls draw visitors from across the globe.
 Swim beneath a gentle cascade, or trek to a multi-tiered tumbler.
 You’ll soon discover that the best waterfalls on Maui are wild and untamed.

-There are so many incredible things to see on Maui!
-To find out what else the Valley Isle has to offer, download a copy of our free Vacation Guide.
-This carefully curated guide is full of recommendations for great restaurants, shopping, outdoor recreation, and more.
-It even includes hikes that take you to some of the best waterfalls on Maui.
-Get your copy today!
+You’ll never run out of exciting things to do and see on Maui.
+Before you begin planning your trip to the island, be sure to request your copy of our complimentary Vacation Guide.
+This carefully curated guide is full of local recommendations for great restaurants, shopping, outdoor recreation, and more.
+It even includes hikes that take you to some of the best waterfalls on Maui!

 1. Twin Falls